mkdxdx/coocox_wtherm_st32f030/README.md

 Executable needs no less than 16k of memory on the controller (-Os option) and ~2k of RAM.
 This is my first srs project on STM32 and that uses ESP-01.

-inb4 "ESP-01 can do everything on its own": yes it can.
+inb4 "ESP-01 can do everything on its own": yes it can, but for sake of platform experience it is used solely as connectivity backend.

 To-do:
  - polish code